Pharmacotherapeutic group: Antiepileptics, other antiepileptics. ATC code: N03AX16

 Biotransformation: Pregabalin undergoes negligible metabolism in humans.
 Following a dose of radiolabelled pregabalin, approximately 98% of the radioactivity recovered in the urine was unchanged pregabalin.
 The N-methylated derivative of pregabalin, the major metabolite of pregabalin found in urine, accounted for 0.9% of the dose.
 In preclinical studies, there was no indication of racemisation of pregabalin S-enantiomer to the R-enantiomer.

 Elimination: Pregabalin is eliminated from the systemic circulation primarily by renal excretion as unchanged drug.

 Pregabalin mean elimination half-life is 6.3 hours.
-Pregabalin plasma clearance and renal clearance are directly proportional to creatinine clearance (see Renal impairment in the following text).
+Pregabalin plasma clearance and renal clearance are directly proportional to creatinine clearance (see information on Renal impairment as follows).

-Dose adjustment in patients with reduced renal function or undergoing haemodialysis is necessary (see Table 1).
+Dose adjustment in patients with reduced renal function or undergoing haemodialysis is necessary (see Table 1 under Dosage & Administration).

 Linearity/non-linearity: Pregabalin pharmacokinetics are linear over the recommended daily dose range.
 Inter-subject pharmacokinetic variability for pregabalin is low (<20%).
 Multiple dose pharmacokinetics are predictable from single-dose data.
 Therefore, there is no need for routine monitoring of plasma concentrations of pregabalin.